 Gorgeous Lutie’s in one of Austin’s newest hotel restaurants, located at the recently opened Commodore Perry Estate.
 The menu is creative and fresh, in a style that may be described as contemporary farmhouse, with lots of plant-based options to match the lovely garden-like setting.
 Lutie’s only opens for dinner, so plan accordingly.
 Be sure to save room for dessert, as pastry queen Susana Querejazu co-owns the restaurant with her husband chef Bradley Nicholson.

 This SoCo fixture is home to three restaurants and two bars.
-The flagship is Central Standard, an ample, open dining room with a bar and patio serving New American fare and great cocktails.
+Maie Day is a "community chophouse" with inventive takes on steakhouse classics and casual, yet exciting items like pineapple cornbread muffins and loaded fries.
 For something exclusive head to Otoko, a Japanese omakase restaurant tucked behind the hotel on the 2nd floor.
 Chef Yoshi Okai, an Uchi alumni, entertains guests on a 12-seat counter with no set menu- he will create your meal from the best ingredients available each day.
 For bar bites, tiki-inspired cocktails and an impressive collection of Japanese whiskeys, visit the adjacent Watertrade lounge.

 Beautiful Trace is known for its simple preparations featuring locally sourced meats, vegetables, fruits and cheeses.
 From small bites to salads, flatbreads, and entrees like roasted chicken and vegetable ragout pasta, the menu has something for everyone.
 And for those attending events at ACL Live Moody Theater, Trace is the perfect spot to enjoy al fresco happy hour and craft cocktails.